Base Prep, Edge Sharpening, and Waxing

 Like base P-tex, edges have a limited amount of material too, between 2mm - 2.5mm.
-A file should be used minimally as it removes considerable material.
+A file and machine sharpening should be used minimally as it removes considerable material.
 File to set edge bevel at the beginning of the season, then use diamond stones to maintain the edge throughout the season.
 The best hand edge tool on the market would be the Side of Beast from the Race Place.
 Its unique slotted design holds files, diamond, or ceramic stones against the machined frame for a very precise side edge tune.

 George Merrill, past US Ski Team member, and owner of Artechski has an excellent video of edge tuning here:

 Base wax is the lubricant protecting your P-tex from abrasive snow and ice crystals.
 P-tex comes in 2 forms, Sintered and Extruded.
 Most skis and boards have sintered bases which means the p-tex is porous which allows liquid wax to soak into the base.
 When the base is saturated with wax, the base remains a rich black color, when the wax is skied off, the base gets grey or white looking, see image on left, and can begin to feel rough or fuzzy.
 Most ski wax skis off in about 4 hours of ski time.
 Hertel wax is the longest lasting wax on the market, as many as 3 days on fresh snow.
 To maintain bases, it is recommend to wax every day on snow.
 If a fresh hot waxing has been done, a rub on wax can be applied on top of the wax easily and quickly often getting more ski time out of a hot wax.
 Great info from Artechski on hot waxing here: